tomcam/guten1.github.io/docs/tutorial.md

 Done in 62ms.
 ```

-Note how the message when from `Creating 1 page` to `Creating 2 pages`.
+Note how the message went from `Creating 1 page` to `Creating 2 pages`.

 The server is still running and the home page is updated automatically: